 At the same time, other studies were still showing that soy consumption could cure high cholesterol and help women cope with the symptoms of menopause.
 Add it all up, and you can see how this little green bean became a source of mass dietary confusion.

 My approach?
 There is no smoke without a fire.
 I did not find more articles about the harm from soy but, as my friend likes to say “just in a case”, I am trying to stay away from soy.

 Guess what?
-I have tried avoiding soy sauce with sushi just adding a little bit more of ginger, and I still can enjoy them.
+I have tried avoiding soy sauce with sushi just adding a little bit more ginger, and I still can enjoy them.

 Bread with flax seeds, salads with added alfalfa... stay away from that!

 Another big booster of "e" is extra weight.
 You can learn if you carry extra pounds by searching Google (it is where you can rely on it).
-Use your height, your age, and the gender as variables.
+Use your height, your age, and gender as variables.

-If you have more than 15% of extra weight, it is a signal to pay an attention to your food intake, type of drinks with sugar you consume, and the level of your physical activity.
+If you have more than 15% of extra weight, it is a signal to pay an attention to your food intake, the type of drinks with sugar you consume, and the level of your physical activity.